ChrisTimperley/darjeeling-ardupilot/README.md

 # darjeeling-ardupilot

-A plugin for the Darjeeling program repair framework that adds a specialised, software-in-the-loop simulation test harness for ArduPilot systems.
+A test harness plugin for the [Darjeeling](https://github.com/squaresLab/Darjeeling) program repair framework that allows ArduPilot systems to be tested via software-in-the-loop simulation.

 ## Installation